yegor256/xembly/README.md

 [XSLT](http://www.w3.org/TR/xslt) and [XQuery](http://www.w3.org/TR/xquery).
 Read this blog post
 for a more detailed explanation: [Xembly, an Assembly for XML](http://www.yegor256.com/2014/04/09/xembly-intro.html).
+You may also want to watch [this webinar](https://www.youtube.com/watch?v=oNtTAF0UjjA).

 You need this dependency: